 However, it’s important to know career growth isn’t linear.
 Julie herself went from a career in HR → her children’s primary caregiver → climbing the ladder from proposal coordinator to senior director level at DocuSign.
-Life and work constantly fluctuate, so prepare to adapt and revisit these questions every year.
+Life and work constantly fluctuate, so prepare to adapt and revisit these questions annually.

 💡What is the “Motherhood Penalty”?
 (And How It Can Impact Your Career)

-The motherhood penalty refers to the disadvantage mothers face when it comes to: earnings, earning potential, ability to get hired, and promotions.
+The motherhood penalty refers to the disadvantage mothers face when it comes to earnings, earning potential, the ability to get hired, and promotions.

 Research from the National Women’s Law Center found that mothers in the US working full time earn 70 cents for every dollar a father makes (which shakes out to $18,000 less annually).